Implementation

 What to Expect When Onboarding a ViClarity Solution

-At ViClarity, we make getting started with our technology solution an orderly, manageable process.
-On top of creating configurable, easy-to-use software, we want to make sure it’s easy to onboard and that you feel confident as a user.
-We understand that learning a new tech solution can be intimidating, but we’re transparent with our process so you’ll know exactly what’s happening at every step.
+At ViClarity, we make getting started with our software an orderly, manageable process.
+On top of building configurable, easy-to-use solutions, we want to make sure it’s easy for your team to onboard and that you feel confident as a user.
+We understand that learning a new tech solution can be intimidating, but we’re transparent with our process so you’ll know exactly what’s happening along the way.

 During Implementation

-The entire onboarding process can take anywhere from 4-12 weeks depending on scope and client availability.
-Getting you set up and using ViClarity to streamline your processes saves you time and money – and the sooner the better!
+The entire onboarding process can take anywhere from 4-12 weeks depending on project scope and stakeholder availability.
+Getting you set up and using ViClarity to streamline your processes saves you time and money — and the sooner the better!

 Kick Off